How much will you need to pay in stamp duty when buying a property?

 The ACT takes a unique approach to stamp duty.
 Fees are initially calculated on a similar basis to other states - $3,600 to $43,350 plus 3% to 5.17% for properties between $200,001 and $1,454,999.

 However, the government then calculates an income-contingent concession that applies to any household bringing in less than $160,000 per year (with further discounts for households with dependent children).
-So if your financial circumstances meant relying on a bad credit home loan, you may be eligible for stamp duty reductions if you're purchasing property in ACT.
+So if your financial circumstances meant relying on a bad credit home loan, you may be eligible for stamp duty reductions if you're purchasing property in act.

-The ACT also offers discounts on government fees to those purchasing vacant lots of land.
+The act also offers discounts on government fees to those purchasing vacant lots of land.